Capp3/jobforge-ai-22/README.md

 See the [docs/tasks.md](docs/tasks.md) file for the detailed implementation plan.

-## Migration from Supabase

-This app was originally built with Supabase and has been simplified to use SQLite.
-The frontend UI and business logic remain unchanged - only the data layer was modified.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.